 DEBBIE McKEON is senior vice president for member services at the Council of Michigan Foundations which has offices in Grand Haven, Detroit and Grand Rapids.
 Before joining CMF, Deb was executive director of the NorthSky Nonprofit Network, a program of Rotary Charities of Traverse City, where she was active in numerous community initiatives, including the Grand Vision.

-ALISON METIVA is director of community relations at the Grand Traverse Regional Community Foundation.
+ALISON METIVA is vice president for strategic engagement and programs at the Grand Traverse Regional Community Foundation.
 She's involved in many community efforts, including the ICAN College and Career Access Network, Central Lake Experience and Opportunities, and the Traverse City Young Professionals.

 TERESA NEWMARCH leads the Pine Rest Foundation, which secures funds to achieve the vision of Pine Rest Christian Mental Health Services—one of the largest behavorial health systems in the country, including a Traverse City clinic.
 Her nearly two decades with nonprofits includes building support for the environment, arts, higher education, and healthcare.